 - NextGen Gallery: If you use NextGen to create galleries, Smush can compress images uploaded directly to it.

 There are several dedicated plugins in WordPress to enable lazy loading.
 Caching plugins like W3 Total Cache also supports it.
 But when using Smush Pro, you don’t need to look anywhere else.
 It has a whole section that allows lazy loading images, which prevents the ‘defer offscreen images’ warning in Google PageSpeed.

 Just like lazy loading, you don’t need to look for another CDN either.
-Smush Pro allows you to enable CDN in one click.
+Smush Pro allows you to enable CDN with one click.
 It is powered by StackPath and has over 45 edge locations.

 However, compared to the full controls you get when you go directly with StackPath, Smush’s offering is quite basic.
 For example, you cannot add a custom domain.
 Still, considering that it doesn’t cost you extra money, it is a worthy addition.

 When you enable the CDN, you can also enable WebP.
 However, I don’t quite like the way they have tied both the features.